Kirill Panchenko: International career

 In October 2016, he was called up to the national team for a friendly against Costa Rica.
 He made his debut for the squad on 10 November 2016 in a friendly game against Qatar.

 Coaching career

 Following his release by Khimki in December 2024, he maintained his shape by training with Dynamo-2 Moscow.
 He subsequently was offered a position of assistant coach with the team, which he accepted and retired from playing.

+On 9 June 2026, Panchenko was promoted to the manager position at Dynamo-2.

 Personal life

 His father Viktor Panchenko was also a professional footballer, and was the top scorer during the 1993 Russian Premier League season.

 He is married to Yana, with whom he has a daughter named Kristina.